Sunday, November 1, 2009

 As Salam Alaikum!

-Now observe, ponder and reflect how we behave when we go before Allah SWT.
-He Who is the Supreme Power and the Sustainer, Giver, Benevolent and Merciful.
-We, at least most of us, are very casual in our attitude, action, behavior and our presentation our own self.
-We go before Him 5 times a day {according to Prophet Mohammed SAWS Salat is the Momin's Mairaj (Mairaj is the blessed night when our beloved Prophet SAWS was able to meet Allah and saw Him i.e. he had His Deedar)} and we are not at the best of our behavior or presentation or preparation.
+Now observe, ponder and reflect how we behave when we go before Allah SWT - He Who is the Supreme Power, the Sustainer, Giver, Benevolent and Merciful.
+We, at least most of us, are very casual in our attitude, action, behavior and our presentation of our own self.
+We go before Him 5 times a day {according to Prophet Mohammed SAWS Salat is the Momin's Mairaj (Mairaj is the blessed night when our beloved Prophet SAWS was able to meet Allah and see Him i.e. he had His Deedar)} and we are not at the best of our behavior or presentation or preparation.

 Proper prayer of a Momin is that prayer where he is able to see Allah SWT and if that is not possible then at least he has to be aware that Allah is watching him.
 Here again the kind of Salat which will give us the sweetness, satisfaction and is counted as our vehicle for redemption is only possible once we have done Tark e Duniya the way Prophet Mohammed SAWS and Imam Mahdi Maoud AS has shown us through their own personal example and taught us to do.
 But we, even before we do Tark e Duniya, can try and perform Salat in the best possible way.
 And that is to prepare properly whenever we are going to perform our Salat.
 How?